PRodriguez19/Intro-to-shell/lessons/03_week3_mmg232_searching_files.md

 ## Homework Assignment #5 (50 points)

-### **Please note that you will have until Tuesday, January 31st to submit this homework assignment.
+### **Please note that you will have until Friday, February 3rd (11:59PM) to submit this homework assignment.
 Late submissions will not be accepted.**

 ### Directions for Students:
 Open a new Microsoft Word Document and submit answers to questions below.
 The first four lines of your document should contain the following: